 Evidence-based research suggests that there are certain indications for the medical use of cannabinoids.
 As an example, clinical evidence supports the use of medical grade cannabis in angle glaucoma to decrease the intraocular pressure in patients.
 However, from a dental perspective, there is no evidence-based information for the use of cannabis in the management of TMJ, neuropathic or post-operative orofacial pain.

-What are the oral health effects and implications of Cannabis use?
+What are the Cannabis and oral health effects and implications?

 - The inhaled form of cannabis poses a risk to the patient’s respiratory tissues (oral cancer) and may lead to various conditions, including decreased saliva flow (xerostomia).
 Dry mouth is one of the 4 major risk factors for cavities.